Chocolate Coffee Cake with Sour Cream is an easy moist cinnamon streusel-topped cake recipe that’s layered and drizzled with rich dark chocolate.

 The secret blog that I was assigned was Nicole’s blog “Or Whatever You Do“.

-Nicole is one of those people that comes off super chill while handling 100 things at once.
+Nicole is one of those people who comes off super chill while handling 100 things at once.

 I met Nicole last summer at a conference we attended.
 She’s so smart, juggles a large family, and we have our love of wine and chocolate in common.